Matichon

 From the late 2000s, when successive political crises divided public opinion, Matichon has been criticized for harbouring a pro-Red Shirt bias.
 It has also been subject to controversies regarding its dismissal of editors, and a bribery investigation by the National Press Council of Thailand, for which the paper resigned from the council in protest.
 Matichon argued the investigation were irregular and that there was political interference in the council's activities.

 The paper carries an online arm, Matichon Online, which has a separate editorial board and publishes stories independently of the print edition.

 Matichon Weekly

 Matichon Weekly (มติชนสุดสัปดาห์, lit.
 'Weekend Matichon'), a sister publication of the newspaper, is a weekly Thai-language news magazine with a strong focus on politics.
-It was first published in 1980, and is the most widely circulated news magazine in Thailand.
+It was first published in 1980, and had been the most widely circulated news magazine of Thailand in the 1990s.